kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/03-complete-two-blocks.md

 ```

 * Because we give it padding we also want to give it a display of `inline-block`
-  - Info on what i`nline-block` does [read this stackoverflow article](https://stackoverflow.com/questions/9189810/css-display-inline-vs-inline-block)
+  - Info on what `inline-block` does [read this stackoverflow article](https://stackoverflow.com/questions/9189810/css-display-inline-vs-inline-block)
   - This helps the parent and surrounding elements to be away of of its vertical padding

 ## Errors break the gulp-watch task